U.S. votes against Palestinian request for full UN membership at Security Council

 UNITED NATIONS, April 18 (Xinhua) -- The United States on Thursday voted against a Palestinian request for full UN membership at the Security Council.

-The 15-member council voted on a draft resolution that recommends to the 193-member UN General Assembly that "the State of Palestine be admitted to membership of the United Nations."
+The 15-member council voted on a draft resolution recommending to the 193-member UN General Assembly that "the State of Palestine be admitted to membership of the United Nations."

 A council resolution needs at least nine votes in favor and no vetoes by the United States, Britain, France, Russia or China to pass.
-The United States was compelled to use its veto power after the draft secured 12 votes in favor.
+The United States used its veto power after the draft secured 12 votes in favor.

+China, Slovenia, Sierra Leone, Russia, South Korea, Mozambique, Malta, Japan, Guyana, France, Ecuador and Algeria voted in favor, passing the threshold of nine required.
+Britain and Switzerland abstained on the resolution.

+Before the vote, Deputy Spokesperson for the U.S. Department of State Vedant Patel said the United States insists "that premature actions in New York...will not achieve statehood for the Palestinian people."

+He said at present, an absolute majority of the global community supports Palestine's application to become a full member of the UN.

+"Today's use of the veto by the U.S. delegation is a hopeless attempt to stop the inevitable course of history.
+The results of the vote, where Washington was practically in complete isolation, speak for themselves," he said.

-The Palestinian mission to the United Nations initially requested full UN member state status in 2011.
-Their first attempt failed because they did not receive the necessary minimum support of nine out of the 15 members of the Security Council.
+The Palestinian mission to the UN initially requested full member-state status at the UN in 2011.
+The first attempt failed because the mission did not receive the necessary minimum support of nine out of the 15 members of the Security Council.

-Following their initial setback, the Palestinians approached the UN General Assembly where, in November 2012, they successfully achieved an upgrade of their status from "UN observer" to "non-member observer state" by securing more than a two-thirds majority vote.
+Following their initial setback, the Palestinians approached the UN General Assembly, where, in November 2012, they successfully upgraded their status from "UN observer" to "non-member observer state" by securing more than a two-thirds majority vote.
 This elevation in status enabled the Palestinian territories to join various UN and international organizations, such as the International Criminal Court.

-Earlier this month, Palestine's renewed request for full member state status at the United Nations was evaluated by the UN Committee on the Admission of New Members.
-This revival of their membership bid in early April was supported by the 140 countries that recognize Palestine as an independent state.
+Earlier this month, the UN Committee on the Admission of New Members evaluated Palestine's renewed request for full member-state status at the UN.
+The 140 countries that recognize Palestine as an independent state supported this revival of their membership bid in early April.

-Representatives vote on a draft resolution that recommends to the 193-member UN General Assembly that "the State of Palestine be admitted to membership of the United Nations" during a Security Council meeting at the UN headquarters in New York, on April 18, 2024.
-(Xinhua/Xie E)

-On Thursday, Ziad Abu Amr, the special representative of the Palestinian president, addressed the Security Council, stating that adopting the resolution would provide the Palestinian people with hope for "a decent life within an independent state."
+Recent escalations in the Middle East make it even more critical to support efforts towards lasting peace between Israel and a fully independent, viable and sovereign Palestinian State, UN Secretary-General Antonio Guterres told the Security Council Thursday morning.

+"Failure to make progress towards a two-state solution will only increase volatility and risk for hundreds of millions of people across the region, who will continue to live under the constant threat of violence," the top UN official told the Security Council's quarterly open debate on "the situation in the Middle East, including the Palestinian question."

 Photos